 In addition to these projects work continued on Egypt and began on Khru.
 Earlier in the week the concrete floor was poured for Khru and Chuck, Sr. and his brother, Rick, cut the doorway for the new entrance.
-On Friday, Sandy Clapp, Terri Smith, Connie Coutellier, Karen Brooks, Jolyn Vita, Mikey, Sue Lavitchka, and Sharon – the crafty and skilled team of women who are responsible for the wonderful addition on Cook’s cabin – started work on the boys side addition.
+On Friday, Sandy Clapp, Terri Smith, Connie Coutellier, Karen Brooks, Jolyn Vita, Michele Carpenter, Sue Lavitchka, and Sharon Kellum – the crafty and skilled team of women who are responsible for the wonderful addition on Cook’s cabin – started work on the boys side addition.
 With the help of Chuck, Sr., they were able to get all the walls framed and finished, and the roof put on.
 This project will be complete by the end of May and will include 2 toilets, 2 urinals, and a new double sink.
 These additions will double the use for the boys side just in time for summer!

 Construction continues on Egypt shower house.
 As of today the walls are completed, the porch is poured, and the roof is finished.
 Next step will be the inside!
 We are so excited about this project and are eager to see the finished results of Phase One by the beginning of June!
 If you are interested in contributing to this project in any way, please contact Connie Coutellier: email@example.com.

 We are so enthusiastic and appreciative of all the wonderful improvements happening at Camp Wyandot this year!
 It is so nice to see people coming together to help enrich the beauty and stability of this place we all love so much.

 Registration for this summer’s Day and Overnight Camps at Camp Wyandot is well underway!